NordicHPC/nordichpc.github.io/index.md

 # NordicHPC

-We are a loose collaboration computing facility staff and friends.
+We are a loose collaboration of computing facility staff and friends.
 Most of us are somewhere between application experts or sysadmins of clusters, those who are the front line of supporting research and deal with all of the daily mess.
 We have a special